ajay-mnnit/daily_dsa/README.md

 # daily_dsa

-It's a repo for daily coding solutions, we push problems solutions to this repo.
+It's a repo for daily coding solutions, we push problem solutions to this repository.